callstack/linaria/docs/BENEFITS.md

 ### 2. No framework coupling

 Many CSS in JS solutions only work with a single framework such as React.
-Linaria is independent of the framework you use and can be used with any framework that supports class names.
+While Linaria provides additional helpers for React components, the core is independent of the framework you use and can be used with any framework that supports class names.

 ### 3. Familiar CSS syntax